syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Mathematical-Equation.md

 {% endhighlight %}
 {% endtabs %}

+You can download a complete working sample of creating a matrix equation from [GitHub](https://github.com/SyncfusionExamples/DocIO-Examples/tree/main/Mathematical-Equation/Create-matrix-equation).

 ### N-Array

 You can create an equation with common large operators such as summation, integrals, union, intersection, logical OR, logical AND, products and co-products.
 The following code example shows how to create a summation with limits.